Pawan-Dev3/Expense-Tracker/README.md

 4. **AI Financial Advice**: Use the "Financial Advisor" section to get personalized tips and advice on managing your finances.
 5. **Tax Estimator**: Navigate to the "Taxes" section to estimate your annual taxes.

-## **Future Enhancements**
-- **Automated Expense Tracking**: Integration with financial institutions for tracking expenses directly from bank accounts.
-- **Mobile App Version**: A responsive mobile application version for on-the-go tracking.
-- **Multi-currency Support**: Support for multiple currencies and conversion features.
-- **Enhanced Security**: Implement two-factor authentication for secure login and data protection.

-## **Contributing**

-Contributions are welcome!
-Feel free to submit pull requests or open issues to improve the project.